mmt-unitn/ThesisTemplate/README.md

 # Thesis template

-This is a template for writing your thesis with Quarto and R.
+This is a template for writing your thesis with Quarto and R. Head on <https://mmt-unitn.github.io/ThesisTemplate/> to have a look at the rendered version of this template in HTML format.

 ## How-to